omalovichko/CodilityLessons/README.md

 __Lesson 10 - Prime and composite numbers__
 * CountFactors: Count factors of given number n.
+* MinPerimeterRectangle: Find the minimal perimeter of any rectangle whose area equals N.
+* Peaks: Divide an array into the maximum number of same-sized blocks, each of which should contain an index P such that A[P - 1] < A[P] > A[P + 1].

 __Lesson 11 - Sieve of Eratosthenes__